kriszyp/xstyle/README.md

 The Rule object has the following properties and methods that can be used by the module:

-addProperty(name, value);
+setValue(name, value);

 ## Defining Extensions

 We can also explicitly define our own properties and/or choose which CSS properties to shim or extend.
-The Xstyle parser looks for extension rules.
-The first rule is x-property which defines how a CSS property should be handled.
-A rule with an 'x-property' selector make define properties with values indicating how the corresponding CSS property should be handled.
+Again we do this with property definitions.
 Let's look at a simplified example from shims.css to see how we could shim the 'box-shadow' property to use an IE filter:
 <pre>
-x-property {
-	box-shadow: require(xstyle/shim/ie-filter);
-}
+box-shadow = module('xstyle/shim/ie-filter');
 </pre>
 Here we defined that the CSS property 'box-shadow' should be handled by the 'xstyle/shim/ie-filter' module.
 The ie-filter module converts the CSS property to an MS filter property so that